ctrl-shit-del/CCN/README.md

    ```bash
    python provisioning_protocol/run_device.py
    ```
+3. **Select Mode on Device:** The Device node will prompt you to select an interactive demo mode:
+   - `normal`: Runs the secure 5-message context-bound provisioning handshake.
+   - `replay`: Resends a previously saved Response to test the Provisioner's nonce/freshness checks (must run `normal` first to capture).
+   - `relay`: Spoofs the ProvisionerID during token computation to simulate a MITM relay tampering.
+   - `misbinding`: Alters the DeviceID frame mid-flight to simulate identity spoofing.
-3. Press `Enter` on Laptop 2 to broadcast the Beacon and watch the 5-message exchange happen over the air!
+4. Press `Enter` on Laptop 2 to execute the selected mode and watch the exchange happen over the air!
+The Provisioner will display a session chart verifying the protocol's attack resistance gracefully.

 ### Local Simulation (All-in-One)